-If you’re feeling cold wrapped up in hat, gloves and scarf.
+If you’re feeling cold, wrapped up in a hat, gloves, and scarf.
 Your dog is likely to feel chilly too.
-The longer your dog is exposed to icy conditions the more likely they are to develop problems.
+The longer your dog is exposed to icy conditions, the more likely they are to develop problems.

 Limit time outside and keep an eye on your dog.
-If you notice any changes in behaviour bring them inside and keep them warm.
+If you notice any changes in behavior, bring them inside and keep them warm.

 There’s no shortage of dog apparel available.
-From dogs coats to jumpers to boots all your dog’s winter wardrobe needs are catered for.
+From dog coats to jumpers to boots, all your dog’s winter wardrobe needs are catered for.

-All dogs need a safe refuge that offers protection from the cold, wet and wind.
-Blankets, self-heating pads and dog coats are readily available and will provide extra protection to an outside dog.
+All dogs need a safe refuge that offers protection from the cold, wet, and wind.
+Blankets, self-heating pads, and dog coats are readily available and provide extra protection to an outside dog.